Tax Management India. Com

 X X X X Extracts X X X X

-..... did not stand to gain anything out of this deal.
+..... y PPPL and he did not stand to gain anything out of this deal.
 Further, Sri.
 R. Rajkumar, Director of PPPL has also been imposed with penalty.
 The primordial ground raised by the appellant herein before the CESTAT was that when penalty was imposed on the partnership Firm, trading in the exciseable goods, no penalty can be imposed on the partners and, therefore, prays for setting aside the order passed by the appellate authority.
-5. The CESTAT has taken up the appeal for final hearing and passed the final order, which is impugned in this Civil Miscellaneous Appeal and the perusal of the said order would disclose that the learned counsel appearing for the appellant canvassed only on the quantum of penalty modified by the appellate authority and taking .....
+5. The CESTAT has taken up the appeal for final hearing and passed the final order, which is impugned in this Civil Miscellaneous Appeal and the perusal of the said order would disclose that the learned counsel appearing for the appellant canvassed only on the quantum of penalty modified by the appellate authority .....

 X X X X Extracts X X X X